-Option Description SRVCTLSTART_RO Uses the srvctl utility to start an instance of the database with the -o 'read only' option.
-(RHEL 7, SLES 12) With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_RO option.
+Option Description SRVCTLSTART Uses the srvctl utility to start an instance of the database.
+For RAC clusters, you must manually set the default startup option as SRVCTLSTART.
+With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART option on the SLES 12, RHEL 7, and supported RHEL-compatible distributions.
+Note: This is applicable only when an Oracle grid infrastructure is configured.
+SRVCTLSTART_RO Uses the srvctl utility to start an instance of the database with the -o 'read only' option.
+With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_RO option on the SLES 12, RHEL 7, and supported RHEL-compatible distributions.
 Note: This is applicable only when an Oracle grid infrastructure is configured.